danidiaz/streamy/README.md

 ## Explanation of the "mixins" stanza

-In the package.cabal of stream-t-testsuite, we find the following:
+In the package.cabal of the stream-t-testsuite, we find the following:

 ```
 mixins: